drupalprojects/memcache/README.txt

 A module offering a UI for memcache is included.
 It provides stats, a way to clear the cache, and an interface to organize servers/bins/clusters.

 ## Memcached PECL Extension Support

 We also now support the Memcached PECL extension.
-If you install this extension, it will be used by default.
 This new extension backends to libmemcached and allows you to use some of the newer advanced features in memcached 1.4.

 NOTE: It is important to realize that the memcache php.ini options do not impact the memcached extension, this new extension doesn't read in options that way.